oracle-livelabs/database/db-19c-fundamentals/sql-macros/sql-macros.md

     ```

-7. We also have the ability to change table compression and other storage parameters ann online operation.
+7. We also have the ability to change table compression and other storage parameters as an online operation.
 We can first see that our Rockbuster table is uncompressed.

     ```
     <copy>
-    SELECT compression
-    FROM   user_tables
-    WHERE  table_name = 'ROCKBUSTER_LOCATIONS';
+    SELECT compression FROM user_tables WHERE table_name = 'ROCKBUSTER_LOCATIONS';
     </copy>
     ```

  Now we can move our table with compression.
+Use the Run Script button or press (F5) to execute the commands.

    ```
    <copy>
     ALTER TABLE RockBuster_locations MOVE ONLINE COMPRESS;
-    SELECT compression
-    FROM   user_tables
-    WHERE  table_name = 'ROCKBUSTER_LOCATIONS';
+    SELECT compression FROM user_tables WHERE table_name = 'ROCKBUSTER_LOCATIONS';
     </copy>
     ```
  To recap, you now have the ability to perform a table move online, as well as individual partitions and sub-partitions without the need for an outage to support the reorganization of tables.
 This means the table indexes will be maintained for you as well.
 Online table move also has the ability to filter and compress data as part of a move.
 For more on this see the Learn More section